AI For Furnace No-Heat Calls

 Property-manager tenant escalation

-Maintenance teams balancing resident updates, owner questions, vendor-shopping risk, access, photos, and repeat complaints.
+Maintenance teams balancing resident updates, owner questions, vendor-shopping risk, access, photos, frozen-pipe worry, and repeat complaints.

 Outcome: Create a prepared callback summary instead of a vague missed number.